-• After the sale, you can't "catch up" on your mortgage payments.
+After the sale, you can no longer just "catch up" on your mortgage payments.
 But you do have 6 months to try and "redeem."
 If you have paid off more than one third of the original principal mortgage amount, or if you have a reverse mortgage, you have 12 months to try and redeem.

 This is called the redemption period.
 This means that if you can pay the sheriff the same amount as the highest bidder (usually the bank) plus other costs, you get to keep your house.
 The other costs may include taxes, assessments, lawyer fees, sheriff fees and any interest that has built up between the day of the sale and the day you pay.
+This usually means you have to pay the entire mortgage amount plus fees.